-Perf ormance outcomes Acceptable outcomes Applicant response (b) (c) softening the built form of development; enhancing the appearance of the development from within and outside the development and makes a positive contribution to the streetscape; meets the guidelines for landscaping outlined in Planning Scheme Policy SC6.7 - Landscaping; (c) that is carried out and maintained in accordance with a landscaping plan that meets the guidelines for landscaping outlined in (d) screening the view of buildings, structures, open storage areas, service equipment, machinery plant and the like from public places, residences and other sensitive development; Planning Scheme Policy SC6.7 - Landscaping.
+Performance outcomes Acceptable outcomes Applicant response (b) softening the built form of development; (c) enhancing the appearance of the development from within and outside the development and makes a positive contribution to the streetscape; meets the guidelines for landscaping outlined in Planning Scheme Policy SC6.7 - Landscaping; (c) that is carried out and maintained in accordance with a landscaping plan that meets the guidelines for landscaping outlined in (d) screening the view of buildings, structures, open storage areas, service equipment, machinery plant and the like from public places, residences and other sensitive development; Planning Scheme Policy SC6.7 - Landscaping.
 Note - Planning scheme policy SC6.7 - Landscaping provides guidance on meeting the outcomes of this code.
-A landscape plan submitted for approval in accordance with the Planning policy is one way to achieve this outcome. (e) where necessary, ensuring the privacy of habitable rooms and private outdoor recreation areas; policy is one may to define te this outcome. (f) contributing to a comfortable living environment and improved energy efficiency, by providing shade to reduce glare and heat absorption and re-radiation from buildings, parking areas and other hard surfaces; (g) ensuring private outdoor recreation space is useable; (h) providing long term soil erosion protection; (i) (j) providing a safe environment; integrating existing vegetation and other natural features of the premises into the development; (k) not adversely affecting vehicular and pedestrian sightlines and road safety.
-For assessable development PO2 Land Iscaping contributes to a sense of place, is AO2.1 No acceptable outcomes are specified.
+A landscape plan submitted for approval in accordance with the Planning policy is one way to achieve this outcome. (e) where necessary, ensuring the privacy of habitable rooms and private outdoor recreation areas; point, is one way to demote this detective. (f) contributing to a comfortable living environment and improved energy efficiency, by providing shade to reduce glare and heat absorption and re-radiation from buildings, parking areas and other hard surfaces; (g) ensuring private outdoor recreation space is useable; (h) providing long term soil erosion protection; (i) providing a safe environment; (j) integrating existing vegetation and other natural features of the premises into the development; (k) not adversely affecting vehicular and pedestrian sightlines and road safety.
+For assessable development PO2 Landscaping contributes to a sense of place, is AO2.1 No acceptable outcomes are specified.
 Complies with performance outcome The site is naturally screened to the north and east.